artemmavrin/latex-homework/README.md

 The following commands should be used in the preamble of the homework `.tex` file.
+If these are not used, you will get an error.

 * `\name{<name>}`:
   Replace `<name>` with your name.